dotty-staging/improvement-proposals/content/soft-modifier-for-enum-case.md

 ### Compatibility

-This proposal extends the spece of compiling Scala programs by those that use `infix` in front of `enum case`.
+This proposal extends the space of compiling Scala programs by those that use `infix` in front of `enum case`.
 Those previously failing programs are by default binary compatible.
 With a correct implementation, this proposal also shouldn't introduce any new restrictions for already accepted programs.